 The Quantitative Literature Review Exam involves completing a quantitative literature review (which may or may not include meta-analysis) on a topic of the examinee's choosing, and it can be their dissertation topic.
 Examinees can begin the quantitative literature review/meta-analysis at any time, but are expected to begin no later than summer after second year.
-The project must be completed by week 5 of their General Exam semester (the semester after finishing coursework).
+The project must be defended by week 5 of their General Exam semester (the semester after finishing coursework).
 Examinees must present their paper to the General Exam Committee during the first 5 weeks of the exam semester, before taking the Theory Exam.
 If an examinee finishes their QLR paper before finishing their coursework (including both 6800s), the examinee still does not present the paper until the exam committee for their exam semester is established.
 Note that all coursework and both 6800s must be completed prior to defending the Quantitative Literature Review.
+Students should be aware that completing and defending both 6800s and their QLR in the first five weeks of the same semester may not be feasible and should be avoided.